Kenny (2006 film): Kenny's World

 A television mockumentary series developed with Network Ten, Kenny's World, aired as part of Ten's second-half lineup of 2008.
 The series takes Kenny on a toilet tour of the globe.
 The show also features cameos of characters from the movie.

 Appearances in other media

-Jacobson has reprised his performance as Kenny in Australian shows including 20 to 01 and The Panel Christmas Wrap 2006.
+Jacobson has reprised his performance as Kenny in Australian multiple TV shows, including 20 to 01 and The Panel Christmas Wrap 2006.

 Box office

 Kenny grossed $7,778,177 at the box office in Australia.